Park users are violating coronavirus rules, American Canyon police chief says

 “We have seen folks are (mostly) following state and county orders, but we are referring folks to the county if they have a tip about businesses out of compliance,” she said.
 “They can forward that information and then we’ll reach out to that business, and let them know that if their business doesn’t meet the criteria of an essential business, they need to close.”

-Napa police will also reach out to people who they may see congregating in parks and other public places and remind them that they should be staying at home, she said.
+Napa police will also contact people who they may see congregating in parks and other public places and remind them that they should be staying at home, she said.

 “We are urging people to follow the shelter-at-home orders unless there’s an essential need like getting food or medicine,” French said.
 “This will help our whole community get through this and flatten that curve as soon as possible.”